-In his 38 years as a Division I coach, Panzano has produced one world champion, one junior world champion, two Olympic medalists, 23 U.S. diving champions, 12 NCAA champions, 16 NCAA runners-up, 54 Big Ten champions and86 All-Americans.
-Panzano also has coached Ohio State and McDonald's Diving to six national team titles.
-He has had divers on five of the last six Olympic Teams.
+In his 32 years of coaching, Panzano has produced one world champion, one junior world champion, two Olympic medalists, 22 U.S. diving champions, 10 NCAA champions, 14 NCAA runners-up, 45 Big Ten champions and 67 All-Americans.
+Panzano also has coached Ohio State and McDonald Diving to six national team titles.
+Since the 1984 Olympics Panzano and Ohio State have had divers on four of the last Olympic teams.

 Panzano has twice been awarded the "Mike Peppe Award," as U.S. Diving's outstanding coach.
-Panzano also has been selected NCAA Diving Coach of the Year four times.
+Panzano also has been selected NCAA Diving Coach of the Year three times and Big Ten Diving Coach of the Year eight times.
 In 1996, Panzano was inducted into Ohio State University's Athletics Hall of Fame.

 Panzano has a rich coaching experience in diving on the international level.
 He has served as the Olympic coach on three separate occasions.
 He has served as coach for the Pan American Team, a World Championship and in World Cup competitions.
 He also has been actively involved in coaching Junior Olympic divers.